 LLC with two or more members is treated as a partnership.
 It means the income of multi-member LLC will flow through to the partners themselves which should be reported on the personal tax returns.

 To file taxes for an LLC partnership, you need to file a 1065 form (informational tax return).
-It reports your income and expenses of your partnership.
+It reports the income and expenses of your partnership.

 Along with this, LLC releases a Schedule K-1 to each of its members in order to display the share of the profit of members.
 Also, the operating agreement of LCC is required to list the percentage share of each member including profits and losses.